Nagat El-Sagheera: Words

-The list of song-writing collaborators may have been even longer than that for music.
+The list of song-writing collaborators may have been larger than the amount of composers she worked with.

-Nagat El Sagheera kick-started the sixties decade with her first long-duration song "Does he think I am a toy in his two hands? (or in short Arabic: “Ayadhonu”)”.
-It was written by Nizar Qabbani with music by Abdul Wahab.
-There is an interesting photo of an archived 1960 letter circulating in the media, addressed to Najat Al Saghira and hand-written by Nizar when he was in China on a diplomatic mission.
-In this letter he was pressing her to send him the recording of the song upon its release.
-It was his first with her and an immediate huge success.
+Nagat El Sagheera kick-started the 1960's with her first long-duration song "Does he think I am a toy in his two hands? (or in short Arabic: “Ayadhonu”)”.
+It was written by Nizar Qabbani and composed by Abdul Wahab.
+An intriguing photo of an archived 1960 letter by Qabbani, addressed to Nagat El Saghira when he was on a diplomatic mission in China, circulated in the media upon its discovery.
+In the letter, he pressed her to send him a recording of the song upon its release.
+It was his first song with her and an immediate huge success.

-Besides Nizar Qabbani, other famous Arabic poets and song writers of the 20th century also obliged Nagat; such as Maamoun Shennawi (1914–1994) who wrote "Your love is my life", his brother Kamal Shennawi (1908–1965) who wrote "Do not lie" and Abdel Rahman el-Abnudi who described her warm soft voice as "diamond-like".
+Besides Nizar Qabbani, other famous Arabic poets and song writers of the 20th century also obliged Nagat; such as Maamoun Shennawi (1914–1994) who wrote "Your love is my life".
+Others included his brother, Kamal Shennawi (1908–1965) who wrote "Do not lie" and Abdel Rahman el-Abnudi who described her warm and soft voice as "diamond-like".

-Nagat, as she herself confirms in that 1960s interview, always sought quality in words.
-She was extremely cautious with and meticulous in her choice of her lyrics.
-One example is that she replaced several words in and even deleted possibly more than one line from “Mata?” the original poem by Nizar Qabbani before she agreed to perform it.
+Nagat, who herself confirms in a 1960s interview, always sought quality in words.
+She was extremely cautious with and meticulous in her choice of lyrics.
+For example, she replaced several words and even possibly removed more than one line from “Mata?” the original poem by Nizar Qabbani before she agreed to perform it.

 Competition

 Nagat El Sagheera emerged at a time when the field was already crowded with formidable competitors.
-From the start of the Sixties, Nagat El Sagheera quickly became a category on her own; separate from all the others.
+However, from the start of the 1960's, Nagat El Sagheera quickly became regarded as her own category.

 Awards

-Nagat was honoured and given prizes many times.
+Nagat was honoured and given prizes numerous times.